gmnr/gmnr.github.io/content/about.md

 (emphasis on both terms).

-With no formal education and zero practical knowledge in the field I know I won't be working around my passion.
+With no formal education and zero practical knowledge in the field I know I won't be working around my passion.<br>
-I actually tried getting hired by a tech-company but I ended up working for a big IT name, albeit for a less technical role that I had hoped for.
+I actually tried getting hired by a tech-company but I ended up working for a big IT name, albeit for a less technical role that I had hoped for.<br>
 Maybe one day I will write about that too, maybe not.

 Therefore, to cultivate this pursuit I have carved up a place in my spare time